IceWreck/Truecaller-Bot-Telegram/README.md

 # Truecaller-Bot-Telegram
 A telegram bot that uses an unofficial API to identify phone numbers.
+Truecaller finds contact details globally given name or telephone number.
+It has created this big database by violating user privacy and copying their phonebook onto their database.
+Using this bot, you can get contact details without giving up your own privacy.
+You don't need to use their app at all.
+'
 ## Self-Hosting Instructions
 * API Token for the Unofficial API can be obtained from https://tcapi.phphive.info/console/ for free.
 * Use Python3 (and pip3) to install the 'telepot' and 'requests' modules.